X

 Service includes…

-A one-hour consultation is included within two months of the edit so we can chat through any questions or ideas you have.
-This will either be be an audio-only call or a live text chat.
+A one-hour consultation is included within two months of the edit – we can chat through any questions or ideas you have for revisions or you can pick my brain about writing and publishing.
+This will either be be an audio-only call or a live Google Chat.

-I’ll also look at a revision plan for your next draft (maximum 5,000 words) within two months of the edit.
+I’ll look at a revision plan for your next draft (maximum 5,000 words) within two months of the edit, too – making sure you’re on track for any rewrites.

 What’s the difference between developmental editing and a manuscript assessment?

-I know this can be confusing – so I’ve written an entire blog post to explain!
+I know this can be confusing – I’ve written an entire blog post to explain this.

+Both of these services are forms of developmental editing.
 The key difference between developmental editing and a manuscript assessment is the intensity.
-They both focus on the big picture, but a developmental edit is extremely hands-on, including not only a detailed editorial report but also chapter-by-chapter-feedback and teaching examples.
-It’s a far more transformative, deep service.
+They both focus on the big picture, but a developmental edit is more hands-on, since it also includes marginal comments in each chapter and, quite often, a consultation with the editor.

-A manuscript assessment covers the same big-picture areas in the form of a comprehensive editorial report.
-It’s a detailed, thorough evaluation, but leaves out the comments and teaching examples within the manuscript itself.
-It’s ideal for authors who want a thorough, professional overview without the level of intensity involved in a developmental edit.
-Perfect for authors who worry about being overwhelmed by too much feedback!
+A manuscript assessment covers the same big-picture areas in the form of an editorial report.
+It’s a detailed, thorough evaluation, but leaves out the more intense aspects of a fuller dev edit, like the marginal comments.
+It’s ideal for authors who want a professional overview but worry about being overwhelmed by too much commentary.

 still unsure about developmental editing?